 BUDGET:

-1. Deaneries are to submit their dues to the LDCCW Treasurer showing names of each affiliate and NCCW identification number.
+1. Deaneries are to submit their dues to the LDCCW Treasurer showing names of each affiliate and NCCW identification number, name of each Deanery President, and each PCCW President, with their address, and phone number, this is requested by the NCCW.

 2. Account description numbers will be established for the annual budget.
 These description numbers will be provided to each member of the Board of Directors.